I thought about titling this post Why Science Matters

 There are plenty of excellent resources out there where you can (and should) find everything you need to know about Musk and SpaceX, so I'll skip the details.

-Musk started his company after posing himself a question: why is space exploration so expensive.
+Musk started his company after posing himself a question: why is space exploration so expensive?
 After doing some research and figuring out the math, Musk realized that the actual cost of the materials that make up a rocket capable of reaching orbit are about 2% of the total.
 That leaves a lot of room for making rockets more cost effective.
 Which is exactly what he did.

-Musk and company looked at rocket technology and, funded by Musk himself and some investments, decided to do something no one had really done since the 1960's: build their own damn rocket from the ground up.
+Musk and company looked at rocket technology and, funded by Musk himself and some investors, decided to do something no one had really done since the 1960's: build their own damn rocket from the ground up.
 By doing this, they were able to utilize half a century of experience and practical data to create the most efficient booster in the world for a fraction of the cost ULA (United Launch Alliance, a partnership between Boeing and Lockheed-Martin that has been mercilessly bilking Nasa for years) could manage.